ikawrakow/ik_llama.cpp/github-data/discussions/258 - Quick-start Guide coming over from llama.cpp and ktransformers!.md

 Looking forward to trying it with an MLA supported quant.

+> 👤 **saood06** replied on **2025-03-15** at **04:08:06**
+>
+> > I trolled through some of the PRs you linked to me and pulled together this rough guide as my notes for getting started with `ik_llama.cpp`.
+Thanks for pointing me in the right direction.
+>
+> Glad I can be of help.
+I've seen a lot of people show interest in using ik_llama.cpp but the amount of options and the spread out documentation was a deterrent.
+This guide (even in it's current state) is a much better resource to give people than my explanations and links to PR's, so thank you for putting it together.
+>
+> > The biggest hurdle so far is needing a custom quant for MLA support.
+I'll work on that another time as I'm using og unsloth `UD-Q2_K_XL` which fits in this systems 256GB RAM.
+>
+> You seemed to have found all the huggingface MLA quants I know of but I forgot to mention that you can use the technique listed [here](https://huggingface.co/daydream-org/DeepSeek-R1-GGUF-11446/discussions/1#67a327570051a98a96ded9e6) in order to skip a step if you are going to manually convert from the original fp8 model files.
+(I've thought about porting that here but the triton dependence adds more complication than I think it is worth for most people, when more fp8 native models are released, I think something along the lines of [this](https://github.com/ggml-org/llama.cpp/pull/10055) is the best path forward).
+>
+> I think reading through this discussion https://github.com/ikawrakow/ik_llama.cpp/discussions/242 (most relevant bits are [this](https://github.com/ikawrakow/ik_llama.cpp/discussions/242#discussioncomment-12427878), [this](https://github.com/ikawrakow/ik_llama.cpp/discussions/242#discussioncomment-12452986), and [this](https://github.com/ikawrakow/ik_llama.cpp/discussions/242#discussioncomment-12489932) but there are other bits of the discussion that are worth reading if you are making your own imatrix as you may run into similar issues, but as mentioned you can just use an imatrix from someone else, just make sure to set the new MLA tensors to high quant types as those won't be in any imatrix unless they created it with MLA.
+>
+> Making a custom quant has a lot of flexibility in terms of quality, size, and performance (for example the quant of the attention tensors and shared experts has much lower impact on size, but has larger impacts on quality and size, whereas the quant of the non-shared experts has a much larger impact on size, and a smaller impact on performance).
+This is demonstrated [here](https://github.com/ikawrakow/ik_llama.cpp/pull/239#issuecomment-2708370916) where the custom blend that is smaller had lower PPL than the IQ4_KSS quant.
+There is a lot more discussion about quants in that thread (and it is where the issue of CUDA for certain tensors was first noticed).
+>
+>
+> > My initial impression is with the right settings it can get faster prompt processing than ktransformers and about the same token generation.
+> >
+> > Looking forward to trying it with an MLA supported quant.
+>
+> I think ktransformers will outperform ik_llama.cpp without MLA for TG at higher context lengths as it uses MLA.
+The higher PP is nice, I wonder if the lead is still held with MLA.
+>
+> Also you may find https://github.com/ikawrakow/ik_llama.cpp/pull/225 useful for benchmarking.

 > 👤 **magikRUKKOLA** replied on **2025-07-13** at **22:39:43**
 >
 > @saood06 please keep in mind that there is no such thing as comparing the performance of ik_llama.cpp with ktransformers.
 Simply because the ktransformers is using old fork of flashinfer (see 0.2.3).
 If simply put, you will get either crash in the sampler or the garbage output (or lost context).
 Yeah, I initially thought ik_llama.cpp suck because the decode speed is slower (esp. on a long context because they dont't use matrix absorption etrc.) .. but ... there is simply no way to run ktransformers with large context.  ktransformers doesn't even have the --seed parameter implemented lol so each time the llm answers you you can't tell if its a right answer or its a garbage lol.  ktransformers was written by script-kiddies (I looked at the code -- its awful).
 So please be serious.